fatibaba/turbbo/CompetencyQuestions.md

 1. What is the name of the study that measured/observed a named behaviour?

 With this question, we are trying to find out all the studies that have reported on ‘Using Alcohol’.
 We designed the SPARQL query to find the name of the study and if there are associated publications and their DOIs.
+The result of this query shows a list of the four studies that reported on "Using Alcohol" behaviour.

 ```
 PREFIX rdfs: <http://www.w3.org/2000/01/rdf-schema#>